 Besides, FAU has been successful in the acquisition for two projects funded in the Excellence Initiative by the German Federal and State Governments to Promote Science and Research at German Universities: the Cluster of Excellence Engineering of Advanced Materials (EAM) and the Erlangen Graduate School in Advanced Optical Technologies (SAOT).
 Furthermore, the EAM, which is closely connected with the MAP programme, has been awarded a total of 73 million euros in funding.

-Department of Chemical and Biological Engineering (Department Chemie- und Bioingenieuerwesen, CBI)
+Department of Chemical and Biological Engineering (Department Chemie- und Bioingenieurwesen, CBI)

-In recognition of the increasing importance of modelling in process engineering, a Chair of Multiscale Simulation was established in 2009.
+Besides the established research fields of technical chemistry and thermofluid dynamics, additional research areas such as biotechnology, particle technology, energy technology and systems engineering has been strengthened through the establishment of new chairs through the years: In recognition of the increasing importance of modelling in process engineering, a Chair of Multiscale Simulation was established in 2009.
 With the foundation of the Chair of Medical Biotechnology, the process-technology-based Life Science Engineering has been given a clear medical and human biotechnological direction within the CBI Department.
-A new Chair of Energy Process Engineering will focus its attention on optimising the process engineering of energy chains by means of simulation and experiment.
+The Chair of Energy Process Engineering was established in 2011 with focus on optimising the process engineering of energy chains by means of simulation and experiment.

 Department of Materials Science and Engineering (Department Werkstoffwissenschaften, WW)